Master of Science in Communicative Disorders

 Timelines for expected completion of the ENMU CDIS program can be found on the CDIS Portal.

 Our CDIS graduate program offers a hybrid of traditional on-campus and online classes.
-You are required to be on campus the first 16-week semester following admission (fall or spring) to complete a one-semester practicum.
+You are required to be on campus the second 16-week semester following admission (fall or spring) to complete a one-semester practicum.
 If you meet all first semester practicum and evaluation competencies, you may complete the remainder of your courses and practicum off campus as long as you continue to attain competencies in future practicums.
 Please note practicum site availability in your chosen area may be limited in some geographic locales, and you may need to relocate in some cases.
 Distance learning coursework requires synchronous enrollment, meaning you must "attend" all courses remotely during the time the course is being taught on campus.
 Our program is also unique in that you can transition between full-time and part-time status at any time during the program.

 Graduate school is an intense experience.
 For every hour you spend in class, you'll need an additional three hours outside of class for study.
 We recognize you may need to be employed, and we are willing to work with you.
 Unfortunately, you will not be able to work full-time and attend the CDIS graduate program.
 Part-time enrollment may be compatible with part-time employment for some students.